Public Profile

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-Porsche Bank is headquartered in AT, which has a rank of very low, indicating very low grid carbon intensity.
+This request for Porsche Bank is in AT, which has a very low grid carbon intensity relative to other regions.

 Reduction initiatives & disclosure networks